Invariant measure and long time behavior of regular solutions of the Benjamin-Ono equation: Introduction

 \subsection{The problem and statement of the main result}

 The Benjamin-Ono (BO) equation

-describes the propagation of internal waves in a stratified fluid.
-The operator $H$ entering the equation is the Hilbert transform, which can be defined in Fourier setting as the multiplier by $-i\osgn$ (see Appendix).
-We assume that $u(t,x)$ is a real-valued function, $t\in\R_+$ and $x$ belongs to the torus $\T=\R/2\pi\Bbb Z.$ In this setting, existence and uniqueness of solution hold in $L^2(\T)$ (see \cite{molinet2008global, molinet2012cauchy}).
-In our work we need the wellposedness of the problem only in Sobolev spaces $H^s(\T)$ with $s\geq 2$, so we refer the reader to \cite{abdelouhab1989nonlocal} where wellposedness was proved for $s>\frac{3}{2}.$
+describes the propagation of internal waves in a stratified fluid \cite{benjamin1967internal,ono}.
+The operator $H$ in the equation is the Hilbert transform, it can be defined in Fourier setting as the multiplier by $-\i\osgn$ (see Appendix).
+We assume that $u(t,x)$ is a real-valued function, $t\in\R_+$ and $x$ belongs to the torus $\T=\R/2\pi\Bbb Z.$ In this setting, existence and uniqueness of solution hold in any Sobolev space $H^s$ for $s\geq 0$ (see \cite{molinet2008global, molinet2012cauchy} for its global wellposedness in $L^2(\T)$, and references therein for other works on the Cauchy problem of the equation).
+In the present paper, we use only the wellposedness of the problem in Sobolev spaces $H^s(\T)$ with $s\geq 2$, so we refer the reader to \cite{abdelouhab1989nonlocal}.

-Positioning in $L^2:=L^2(\T)$, the wellposedness of $(\ref{BO})$ generates a topological dynamical system (DS) $(L^2,\phi_t)$, where $\phi_t$ is the flow of the BO equation $(\ref{BO}).$ One of the great questions of the qualitative study of evolution PDE is to describe the long time behavior of such DS.
+In $L^2:=L^2(\T)$, the wellposedness of $(\ref{BO})$ generates a topological dynamical system (DS) $(L^2,\phi_t)$, where $\phi_t$ is the flow of the equation.
+We are concerned with the description of the long time behavior of this dynamical system.